Skip to content

 await CLI.moveRight(3) // Move cursor right 3 characters

-// Building a simple menu navigation
+// Building a simple menu navigation (redraw in place)

 async function drawMenu(selectedIndex: number) {